A community bird-safe window initiative.

 Becoming a Sustainability Ambassador

 Have an idea that you want to pitch to our program? or are you working on a project and need support and guidance?
-If so, please email Samantha at firstname.lastname@example.org to book a project development session.
+Please email firstname.lastname@example.org to book a project development session.

 The Sustainable Student

-The Sustainable Student is a by the students, for the students' blog focused on various aspects of sustainability.
+The Sustainable Student is a by the students, for the students' blog focused on social and environmental sustainability.
 Posts range from coverage of community initiatives, features on individuals leading change to even highlights of businesses going beyond business as usual.
 This blog is full of pieces that were contributed by University of Guelph students or community members.

 If you're interested in contributing a piece, please email firstname.lastname@example.org to contact our student blog manager.
 All interested writers will be sent a copy of our blog writing resource guide.